shaimaa-hshalaby/DSA-Guide/Big O notation/README.md

 It answers questions like, "How many operations are performed as the input size increases?"

 #### Analyzing Time Complexity
-- Count Operations: Count basic operations (e.g., comparisons, assignments) in your algorithm.
+- **Count Operations**: Count basic operations (e.g., comparisons, assignments) in your algorithm.
-- Remove Constants: Drop constants and lower-order terms.
+- **Remove Constants**: Drop constants and lower-order terms.
-- Focus on Dominant Terms: Identify the term that grows fastest with input size.
+- **Focus on Dominant Terms**: Identify the term that grows fastest with input size.
 Examples
 O(1): Constant time algorithms (e.g., accessing an element in an array).
 O(n): Linear time algorithms (e.g., iterating through an array).
 O(n^2): Quadratic time algorithms (e.g., nested loops).

-3. Space Complexity
+### Space Complexity
 Memory Usage Analysis
 Space complexity deals with analyzing an algorithm's memory requirements concerning the input size.
 It answers questions like, "How much memory is needed as the input size increases?"

-Analyzing Space Complexity
+#### Analyzing Space Complexity
-Identify Data Structures: Recognize memory used for data structures (arrays, lists, trees).
+-  Identify Data Structures: Recognize memory used for data structures (arrays, lists, trees).
-Count Additional Space: Account for any extra space, such as recursive stack frames.
+-  Count Additional Space: Account for any extra space, such as recursive stack frames.
-Focus on Dominant Terms: As with time complexity, consider the most significant term.
+-  Focus on Dominant Terms: As with time complexity, consider the most significant term.
 Examples
 O(1): Constant space (e.g., a single variable).
 O(n): Linear space (e.g., an array with n elements).
 O(n^2): Quadratic space (e.g., a 2D array with n rows and n columns).

 4. Comparing Time and Space Complexity
 Trade-offs
 Algorithms may optimize for time at the expense of space, or vice versa.